 Aurora Energy Billing

-For non-APAYG customers, Aurora Energy has a range of billing options available, including:
+Aurora customers have a range of billing options available, including:

 - Pay Online: You can pay using VISA or Master card using Aurora Energy’s website.

 - Direct Debit: Have Aurora Energy automatically deduct your bill payment from your nominated account.

 - EasyPay: Aurora Energy average out your energy usage over 12 months.
 Customers then make the same regular payment all year round, so you won’t get hit with a large winter bill.